phetsims/phet-info/doc/coding-conventions.md

 }
 ```

-Pattern 3: A variation of Pattern 2, this pattern provides public read-only access to the Property (not just the Property value) via an ES5 getter.
+**Pattern 3**: A variation of Pattern 2, this pattern provides public read-only access to the Property (not just the Property value) via an ES5 getter.

 ```
 class MyClass {